Parrot Bird Collar

 When your bird can wear the collar in most locations in its normal home environment, for 30 minutes try to walk away for short periods of time.

 Some birds quickly learn to remove the collar.
 If your bird has learned how to remove the collar, you can try using duct tape on the underside or installing some heavy-duty snaps preferably stainless steel or spray the collar with Bitter Apple.
+Still have questions?
+Visit our Bird Collar FAQ page now.
+Now that you're equipped with all the knowledge, shop stylish bird collars here.

 Remember, depending on the collar that you purchased, our UnRuffledRx Fleece Collars are designed as a preening alternative as birds.
 Please choose bird collars based on your bird's chewing habits.
 Moderate and severe pluckers usually need a robust collar.